thompsonmanda08/simple-calculator-app/README.md

 # simple-calculator-app
-A simple Calcularo app coded in HTML, CSS, and Javascript
+A simple Calculator app coded in HTML, CSS, and Javascript